fursuf1/Tableau/README.md

 Our objective is to thoroughly examine the FAA Wildlife Strikes dataset for the year 2015 and assess its financial implications.
 Tasks:
-###1.
-Develop visualizations in Tableau that highlight critical information.
+1. **Develop Visualizations**: Create compelling visualizations in Tableau that highlight critical insights from the dataset.

-###2.
-Identify recurring patterns and trends concerning wildlife strikes.
+2. **Identify Patterns and Trends**: Uncover recurring patterns and trends related to wildlife strikes by utilizing the dataset.

-###3.
-Construct an interactive dashboard to address inquiries regarding the dataset.
+3. **Build Interactive Dashboard**: Construct an interactive Tableau dashboard to address inquiries and provide a user-friendly platform for exploring the dataset.

 ## Process

-###Thoroughly examine the dataset.
+1. **Examine the Dataset**: Start by thoroughly examining the FAA Wildlife Strikes dataset for 2015 to understand its structure and contents.

-###Discover inquiries that can be addressed using the dataset.
+2. **Discover Inquiry Points**: Identify the questions and inquiries that can be answered using the available data.

-###Construct informative visualizations that capture essential information.
+3. **Visualize Key Insights**: Use Tableau to create informative visualizations that capture essential information, making it easier to understand the data.

-###Investigate relationships and trends between aircraft strikes and wildlife.
+4. **Analyze Relationships**: Investigate relationships and trends between aircraft strikes and wildlife incidents by conducting exploratory data analysis.

-###Develop an interactive dashboard for data exploration and insights.
+5. **Create Interactive Dashboard**: Develop an interactive Tableau dashboard to facilitate data exploration and gain deeper insights into the dataset.

 ## Results
 (Fill in which Option you chose, either 1 or 2.
 List the dataset you selected for the project if you selected Option 2.
 Also, discuss the visualizations you created, and why.
 For Option 2, also identify what your data question was, and how you went through the prompts.)